 Other work by Gabor during his time with the BTHCo was his Theory of Communication, which is now known as "structural" theory as distinguished from the Shannon-Wiener "statistical" theory.
 One of its results was what Gabor called the "complex signal" and which is in the same relation to the real signal as the "phasor" to a sine wave.

-In 1949 Gabor joined the Imperial College of Science & Technology, first as a Reader (Associate Professor) of Electronics, later as a Professor of Applied Electron Physics until 1967.
-During this time he carried out some 20, mostly experimental, investigations with his Ph.D. students.
-They cleared up the "Langmuir Paradox"; the surprisingly fast apparent establishment of Maxwellian distributions of electrons in a low-pressure plasma, which had worried Gabor for 25 years.
+In 1949, Gabor joined the Imperial College of Science & Technology, first as a Reader (Associate Professor) of Electronics, later as a Professor of Applied Electron Physics until 1967.
+During this time, he carried out some twenty, mostly experimental, investigations with his Ph.D. students.
+They cleared up the "Langmuir Paradox"; the surprisingly fast apparent establishment of Maxwellian distributions of electrons in a low-pressure plasma, which had worried Gabor for twenty-five years.

-Though Gabor was always a passionate scientist and inventor, he was almost equally interested in social problems, and was one of those people who could not help looking into the future.
-In his spare time he wrote the book Inventing the Future (1963) which has been translated into seven languages, and had a considerable influence on the thought of numerous "futurologists".
+Though Gabor was always a passionate scientist and inventor, he was almost equally interested in social problems, and he was one of those people who could not help looking into the future.
+In his spare time he wrote the book Inventing the Future (1963) which has been translated into seven languages and influenced numerous "futurologists."
 Gabor emphasized the normative approach; instead of extrapolating from present-day trends, which when continued long enough are almost certain to lead to tragic conflicts.
 Instead he hoped people would invent in broad lines a possible and desirable future and steer towards it.

 Gabor was happily married to Marjorie L. Butler of Rugby in 1936.
 After his retirement they led a somewhat complicated life, in three countries; in England, where Gabor was still a Senior Research Fellow in his College, in the U.S.A., where he was Staff Scientist of CBS Laboratories, and in Italy, where they built a villa near Rome.
 He passed away on 9 July 1979 in London.